Frequently Asked Questions

 Will I be given the option to complete all of my courses online and not have to come to campus at all, or is alternating attendance mandatory?

-About 20% of our classes this fall are fully online.
+About 20% of our classes this fall were fully online.
 Every other class has the ability to be recorded this year when faculty are simulcasting.
 There may be some faculty preferences or circumstances, such as the room the class is taught in, that may prevent simulcasting from happening 100% of the time.
 The specific scenarios will depend on your exact classes and faculty.

 How can I safely refill my water bottle on campus?